Astrak/PhylSlider.js/README.md

 Seems javascript does not have any library for this, so here it is.
 Better experience than blabla : [see the demo](https://astrak.github.io/evolution).

 ## Warning : big todo list > contributions welcome !
-This is a really cool interaction tool but there is a lot of work to do though : first the javascript is quite ugly since this writing this library was not my primary mean in this project, I stopped working on it as soon as it did the job.
+This is a really cool interaction tool but there is a lot of work to do though : first the javascript is quite ugly since writing this library was not my primary mean in this project, I stopped working on it as soon as it did the job.
 Moreover :
 - the colors of the tags are not yet tweened with the thumb.
 - it needs a viewport handler : first a little function to set the correct `viewBox` depending on the viewport's width.
 But it could also change depending on mobile orientation, since this tool takes some place on a mobile screen.
 But it would also change the page layout so the developper may prefer to set that himself.
 In the demo that is what I did on horizontal orientation : the new layout is changed outside PhylSlider.js.
 - there is no real graph design since the tree must be passed all at once, no nice d3-like `node1.add( node2 )` yet.